 There are a few ways to sell your car if you’ve decided it’s time to part ways.
 It’s important to consider safety for all of them.
 There are a few things you can do to improve your chases of finding a buyer who is trustworthy or just not a timewaster.

 Selling your car online is a popular way of connecting with potential buyers.
 There are plenty virtual hubs you can use to advertise your car, including:

 Remember, the genuine buyers out there need to know you’re legit as well as vice versa.
 So, how you advertise your car is also key.
 A well thought-out post on social media, complete with pictures and a link to your profile, may be more successful than an anonymous one-line post on a message board.

 Here’s how to sell your car safely online:

 Sell the Motorway way

-We’ll take this opportunity to remind you that Motorway is a great way to sell online — a way that’s free from hassle and haggle.
-We work with over 3,000 dealers nationwide who are highly experienced and professional.
+We’ll take this opportunity to remind you that Motorway is a great way to sell online.
+We work with over 5,000 dealers nationwide who are highly experienced and professional.
 So, you get a fantastic experience without needing to engage in any worrisome dealings with internet strangers.
 There’s not need to negotiate with buyers, and no tense conversations.
 All you have to do is make a quick and easy car profile and then wait for your best offer to come in.
 You can start selling with Motorway here.